m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

     This feature doesn't get used if the file does not require an indirect index.

-* First Compactable Block (`uint64_t`)
+* First Compactable Block (`reference`)

-    Whenever a DELETE happens in a block, we are likely to have the ability to compact that block to save data.
+    Whenever a DELETE happens in a block, we are likely to have the ability to _compact_ that block to save space.
 That block is therefore added here.
-    That way we know we can process this row at some point and we avoid wasting time attempting to update any one block (i.e. in most cases, on a very large table, it is very unlikely that so many blocks would require compaction).
+    That way we know we can process this block at some point and we avoid wasting time attempting to update any one block (i.e. in most cases, on a very large table, it is very unlikely that so many blocks would require compaction).